Jon-Webb-79/c_string/docs/doxygen/sphinx_docs/String.rst

      After: a
      Symbol remains: !

-  Note:
-     These functions work only with ASCII characters.
+.. note:: These functions work only with ASCII characters.
 For Unicode characters, a more comprehensive character handling library should be used.

 String Token Operations
 -----------------------